-NOTE (elevator, freight): Its use is subject to the modifications specified in Section 2.16 of ASME A17.1-2004.
+NOTE: A freight elevator's use is subject to the modifications specified in Section 2.16 of ASME A17.1-2004.

-elevator, hand: an elevator utilizing manual energy to move the car.
+elevator, hand: an elevator using manual energy to move

 elevator, inclined: an elevator that travels at an angle of inclination of 70 deg or less from the horizontal.